lightning-js/blits/docs/router/basics.md

 # Router Basics

-The Blits framework comes with a built-in, performant router that eliminates the need for to pull in any additional dependencies into your App.
+The Blits framework comes with a built-in, performant router that eliminates the need to pull in any additional dependencies into your App.

 Before we dive into the details, let's first touch base on some key concepts.